 Binge drinking is a significant issue in the U.S. due to the following: inexpensive to purchase, accessibility, and mass marketing and promotion by the alcohol industry.
 One out of ten adult deaths are related to binge drinking.
-According to the County Health Rankings, 2016 data indicates that the percentage of adults reporting binge or heavy drinking was 17% in Miami-Dade County which is lower than the state average of 18%.
+According to the County Health Rankings, 2019 data indicates that the percentage of adults reporting binge or heavy drinking in Miami-Dade County and state is 18%.
+The chart below comes from the Florida Behavioral Risk Factor Surveillance System.
+Take caution comparing data before and after 2013 as the survey method changed in that year.